 We chose these four particular metrics because they represent the central KPIs of the industry.
 Taken together, these four metrics present a complete and representative picture of the state of iGaming businesses:

-- Deposit Transactions – the total number of times players made deposits during the month
+Deposits– the total number of times players made deposits during the month

-- First-Time Depositors – the number of players who made their first deposit during the month
+First-Time Depositors – The number of players who made their first deposit during the month

 The Methodology We Used